 Raskolnikov berates himself, asks himself how much time he needs to be in a position to support his mother and sister.

 Ten years?
-How far would his mother and sister fall in ten years?
+How far would his mother and sister fall in 10 years?

 His mind flies back to the mysterious terrible act he's been thinking of doing for the past month.

-A spasm runs through his body, not because the idea had returned – he knew that would happen – but because it had changed into something much more real than before.
+A spasm runs through his body, not because the idea has returned—he knew that would happen—but because it has changed into something much more real than before.

 He needs to sit down.
 As he finds a bench, he notices a girl, walking funny, wearing a dress that looks recently torn.

 When she snags the bench Raskolnikov had his eye on and collapses on it, he notices she's drunk.
-Since she's only about sixteen, Raskolnikov can't believe this.
+Since she's only about 16, Raskolnikov can't believe this.

 Raskolnikov goes up to him and calls him a Svidrigaïlov, and tells him to beat it.